pedrala/VirtualFactory/README.md

 </p>

 #### How to operate
-When the user presses the play button, the Turtlebot issues Aruco markers in the order of Aruco marker 4->7->15 and moves to the corresponding marker locations.
+When an employee presses the play button, the Turtlebot issues Aruco markers in the order of Aruco marker 4->7->15 and moves to the corresponding marker locations.
 After arriving at each location, it stops and saves and displays the status as "arrived at marker 2".

-Users can also manually move Turtlebot to the desired marker by selecting the Aruko marker directly from Dropbox.
+An employee can also manually move Turtlebot to the desired marker by selecting the Aruko marker directly from Dropbox.

+When an employee selects a job from dropbox, a 'target_counts' ros topic is published, which is received by the manipulator and the job is executed.
+Below is job list which manipulator must conduct when employee selects.

+##### Job1 : Red*2,   Blue*1,
+##### Job2 : Red*1,   Blue*2,
+##### Job3 : Red*1,

 ### Running the ArUco node in the terminal
 <p align="center">